jimbo00000/RiftRay/doc/ShaderPorting.md

 # Shader Porting Instructions

 - Write or find a cool pixel shader on [http://www.shadertoy.com](http://www.shadertoy.com)
+- Edit it in place on the Shadertoy website, trying and keep it intact
-- Leave camera setup intact in main
+- Leave camera setup intact in main and wrap main in **#ifndef RIFTRAY**
 - Extract the function:

     **vec3 getSceneColor( in vec3 ro, in vec3 rd )**